gefendioglu/C_Practices/02_Lesson/3_Input_Output_Stream.md

    - Will the + and - characters be used to write for positive/negative numbers?

 - width character: writing area width
-987551   gamze efendioglu
+  - 987551   gamze efendioglu
-   764  mehmet efendioglu
+  - 764      mehmet efendioglu

-- fill character:
+- fill character: TODO

 /----------------------------------------------